 Far Eastern medicine has been present in therapy for decades.
 Holistic treatment has become a focal point in therapy nationwide and can treat a wide range of ailments.
 Substance abuse and addiction treatment are no exception, and there are various holistic techniques implemented in rehabilitation centers throughout the country.
 If you’re not familiar with the method, continue reading to learn more.

 The term “holistic” refers to a whole person approach during health care interventions.
 It focuses on both the mind and body so that someone can heal completely.
 Most treatment centers view holistic approaches as an opportunity for clients to visit both their physical and psychological needs.
-With various holistic methods, such as meditation, yoga, acupuncture, and massage therapy, clients will see improvements in their rehabilitation, as well as other parts of their lives.
+With various holistic methods, such as meditation, and yoga, clients will see improvements in their rehabilitation, as well as other parts of their lives.

 Most rehabilitation programs aim to incorporate holistic techniques, and they carefully consider an integrated mental, physical, and spiritual model for a more comprehensive treatment regimen to help individuals overcome a substance use disorder (SUD).
 There are many of these techniques that can be categorized as either complementary or alternative treatments, some that are based on practices stemming from cultural traditions.
 Some examples of this include: